microsoft/promptflow/docs/how-to-guides/develop-a-tool/add-a-tool-icon.md

 </html>
 ```

+### Can I add a tool icon to an existing tool package

+You can follow these steps to add an icon to an existing package tool:
+1. Copy the icon image to the package folder.
+2. Configure the icon for the tool.

+    In the tool script, add the `icon` parameter to the decorator method `@tool`, and the parameter value is the `icon path`.
+The code is as follows:
+    ```python
+    from promptflow import tool

+    @tool(name="tool_name", icon=<icon-path>)
+    def tool_func(input_text: str) -> str:
+        # Tool logic
+        pass
+    ```
+3. Update `MANIFEST.in` in the package folder.

+    This file is used to determine which files to include in the distribution of the project.
+You need to add the icon path relative to the package folder to this file.
+    ```
+    include <relative-icon-path>
+    ```

 ### Can I add tool icons for dark and light mode separately?
 Yes, you can add the tool icon data to the tool code as follows:
 ```python